- Home

 Pamela Moalli, MD, PhD

-Interim Executive Director, Magee-Womens Research Institute, Professor, Department of Obstetrics, Gynecology & Reproductive Sciences, University of Pittsburgh, Division Director of Urogynecology & Reconstructive Pelvic Surgery, UPMC Magee-Womens Hospital Secondary appointments in the Department of Bioengineering, the McGowan Institute of Regenerative Medicine, and the Clinical and Translational Institute at the University of Pittsburgh; Adjunct Professor of Bioengineering at Carnegie Mellon University
+Interim Executive Director, Magee-Womens Research Institute; Professor, Department of Obstetrics, Gynecology & Reproductive Sciences, University of Pittsburgh; Division Director, Urogynecology & Reconstructive Pelvic Surgery, UPMC Magee-Womens Hospital

 Damage to the muscles and tissues that provide support to the pelvic organs at the time of vaginal birth can lead to debilitating conditions across the female lifespan.
 Unfortunately, scientifically based therapies to treat these disorders are sparse.
 We aim to improve the lives of women by improving the efficacy of current treatments and developing novel therapies specifically targeted at repairing underlying injury.